Rahmenordnung/project-3m-database/README.md

  A list of the most important food group present in the daily nutrition.
 It integrates as in the rest of prefences the posibility of editing, deleting and adding new ones.

-* The sorting and search function will search by word among the recipes and sort the recipes in different ways, and criterium
-* The edit button will take you to edit the recipe as the user desires.
-Selecting cusine, author, predominant group of food, food course, allergens like Gluten free and celiacs.
-Also one ca select  in a range selector the preparation and the cooking time set by minutes, the foor ingredients, description, contect( that is small introduction) and finally the name.
-* The arrow next to the Edit recipe button will display fully the recipe with all the fiels(food ingredients, author name, gluten free, etc) available and with an image assigend by _html_.
-There is also a delete button that, when clicked will guide you to a modal dialogue that will ensure that the user is aware of the complet deletion of the recipe.
-*
-_pagination_ The pagination is allowing the user to move easily and quick through the list of recipes.
-It was implemented

-* Add recipe.
-Here the user will be able to ad a recipe.

-* Cuisine_author_, _predominant.........     etc_  a page where one can see all the cuisine list, edit them and delete them as well

-* Graphic a serie of five graphichs displayed with the help of d3, crossfilter that help the user see in an easy and graphic way the relation bethween for instance time of cooking and cuisine type.

 **********************
 ### <a name="Features_Left_to_Implement"></a>Features Left to Implement ###